 Our favourite bar nearby: Brilliant Corners, one of London’s best bars with live music

 Clerkenwell | St John

-St. John is probably the best value Michelin Star in the city.
-Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of razor clams, roast lamb and Arbroath smokies, and desserts like madeleines (which can be ordered by the dozen), and pear sorbet with polish vodka.
+Despite fierce competition from the wildly trendy Sessions Arts Club, our loyalty remains with St. John – a pioneering eatery and probably the best value Michelin Star in the city.
+Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of cured sea trout served with cucumber and dill; langoustines; poached rabbit; and freshly-baked madeleines (which can, and should, be ordered by the dozen).

 Details: 26 St. John Street, Smithfield, EC1M 4AY